Below are Center for Science and Society staff, cluster administrators, and work-study students.

 Pamela H. Smith is Seth Low Professor of History at Columbia University and Founding Director of the Center for Science and Society.
 At Columbia, she teaches history of early modern Europe and the history of science.
 She is the author of The Business of Alchemy: Science and Culture in the Holy Roman Empire (Princeton 1994; 1995 Pfizer Prize), and The Body of the Artisan: Art and Experience in the Scientific Revolution (Chicago 2004; 2005 Leo Gershoy Prize).
 Her work on alchemy, artisans, and the making of vernacular and scientific knowledge has been supported by fellowships at the Wissenschafts-Kolleg, as a Guggenheim Fellow, a Getty Scholar, a Samuel Kress Fellow at the Center for the Advanced Study of the Visual Arts in Washington, DC, and by the National Endowment for the Humanities, the Andrew Mellon Foundation, and the National Science Foundation.

-Naomi Rosenkranz joined the Making and Knowing Project in August 2015 as the Project Manager.
+Naomi Rosenkranz joined the Making and Knowing Project in August 2015 as the Project Manager before becoming Assistant Director in 2019.
 She serves as the main administrative liaison, supports the historical reconstruction research, oversees the Project’s chemical laboratory, and maintains the digital collaboration systems.
 Naomi studied physics at Barnard College with minors in mathematics and Latin American/Iberian studies.
 She served as the inaugural Science Resident in Conservation with Columbia’s Ancient Ink Lab, identifying and characterizing ancient carbon-based inks.
 She continued her investigation of inks at the Metropolitan Museum of Art, working with the departments of Scientific Research and Paper Conservation to examine medieval iron-tannate black inks through recipe reconstructions and spectral analysis of museum objects.

 Melinda Miller is the Associate Director of the Center for Science and Society and Presidential Scholars in Society and Neuroscience program, where she oversees the development and administration of the Center and its research clusters, Scholars, grant programs, activities, and events.
 Melinda received a Ph.D. in life sciences (neuroscience concentration) from The Rockefeller University and a BS in neural science and psychology from New York University.
 Her research examined individual differences in the brain and behavior in response to stress, which she studied in both animal models and human populations.
 Prior to joining Columbia University in 2015, she worked as a senior program manager at the New York Academy of Sciences, where she helped to develop, organize, and raise funds for scientific conferences and cross-disciplinary public events.